jsokoloff23/embryo_bounce/README.md

 ### Other Aspects
  <p align="left">
     The code style adheres to PEP8 for the most part.
-I usually use a linter but Line limits are broken when readability would be sacrificed (I'm a general proponent of 100 character limit).
+Line limits are broken when readability would be sacrificed (I'm a general proponent of 100 character limit).
   </p>

 ### Assets
  <p align="left">
     The assets in the game are all zebrafish related (perhaps the sounds are debatable).
-Zebrafish are the primary imaging specimen used in our lab and one that is of great importance in modern biology.
+Zebrafish are the primary imaging specimen used in my lab and I've become quite fond of them both as an animal and as a model biological organism!
+I thought it would be a good meme at first if the ball was en embryo, but then I decided to go full meme and make everything zebrafish related.
  </p>